 South Lyon Community Schools will maximize each student’s academic, creative, and social-emotional potential in an inclusive learning community, provide diverse academic paths, and inspire a passion for learning.

-Work towards these five year goals has already begun, and updates were provided periodically to the Board, building level SIP teams, and our community.
-Please go to our website at www.slcs.us to see last year’s progress and for updates during the 2018-2019 school year.
+We are beginning our third year of work towards these five year, and updates were provided periodically to the Board, building level SIP teams, and our community.
+Please go to our website at www.slcs.us to see last year’s progress and for updates during the 2019-2020 school year.